panoptesDev/panoptis-program-library/token-swap/README.md

 ### Integration tests

-You can test the JavaScript bindings and on-chain interactions using `safecoin-test-validator`, included in the Solcoin Tool Suite.
+You can test the JavaScript bindings and on-chain interactions using `panoptis-test-validator`, included in the Solcoin Tool Suite.
 See the [CLI installation instructions](https://docs.solana.com/cli/install-solana-cli-tools).

 From `./js`, install the required modules: